jhthorpe/myQC/README.md

 -) Current atoms: H,He,Li,Be,C
 -) Current basis sets: STO-3G
 -) Current systems: Atoms, Diatomics, both closed shell.
--) You can get around the diatomic molecule restriction by editing the nucpos and envdat files after running 'parse' but before running 'int1e'
+-) You can get around the diatomic molecule restriction by editing the nucpos and envdat files after running 'parse' but before running 'int1e'.

+- IT HAS RECENTLY COME TO MY ATTENTION THAT A RECENT UPDATE IS SERIOUSLY BUGGED AND MY INTEGRALS DO NOT WORK.
+PLEASE STAND BY.

 Currently, all I can do is the one electron integrals